jbush001/NyuziProcessor/README.md

 # Nyuzi Processor

 Nyuzi is an experimental multicore GPGPU processor.
 It supports vector floating point, hardware multithreading, and cache coherence.
-The SystemVerilog hardware design is synthesizable and runs on FPGA.
-This project also includes a LLVM-based C++ toolchain, a symbolic debugger, an emulator, software libraries, and hardware verification tests.
+The SystemVerilog-based hardware implementation is synthesizable and runs on FPGA.
+This project also includes an LLVM-based C++ toolchain, a symbolic debugger, an emulator, software libraries, and hardware verification tests.
 It is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.